-How do you define success in your handmade business?
+How do you define success in your creative business?
 Is it making 100 sales on Etsy?
 Is it earning a little bit of cash to support your crafting hobby, pay your bills, or take your family on vacation?
-Is it making enough money to quit your day job to pursue your handmade business full-time?
+Is it making enough money to quit your day job to pursue your dreams full-time?

-We may all define success differently, but we can probably agree that building a handmade business isn’t as easy as the outside world thinks it is.
+We may all define success differently, but we can probably agree that building a creative business isn’t as easy as the outside world thinks it is.

 Not only do we MAKE the things we sell, but we also must be experts in all areas of business: marketing, graphic design, photography, sales, communication, accounting…Does it ever stop?
 (And would we want it to?)

 I know how you feel.
-I’m a maker, too.
-A part-time maker, in fact.
+I’m a creative business owner, too.
+A part-time creative business owner, in fact.
 I don’t have a six-figure business and I haven’t left my full-time job to follow my passion.

-I have, however, created a successful handmade business that highlights my strengths and complements my lifestyle.
+I have, however, created a successful creative business that highlights my strengths and complements my lifestyle.
 This means that:

 - I sell at a pace that I can handle (minus the panic attacks.)